luapower/website/www/md/build-scripts.md

 ### Windows

-Acheiving WinXP compatibility is easy with MinGW-w64 which links against msvcrt.dll and doesn't use newer WinAPIs itself.
+WinXP compatibility is the default with MinGW-w64 which links against msvcrt.dll and doesn't use newer WinAPIs itself.

 ### Linux

 GLIBC has multiple implementations of its functions inside, which can be selected in the C code using a pragma (.symver).
-Leaving the insanity of that aside, when you link your binary, you will link against the symbol versions that you happen to have on your machine, and those will be the _minimum_ versions that your binary will require on _any_ machine.
-Now you just made your binary incompatible with an older Linux for no good reason.
-So always build on the _oldest_ Linux which can still run a _recent enough gcc_ (good luck), and check the symvers of your compiled binaries with `mgit check-glibc-symvers`.
+Of course nobody uses that pragma, and the default behavior is to to link against the latest versions of the symbols that you happen to have on your machine at the time of linking, and those will be the _minimum_ versions that your binary will require on _any_ machine, which makes that binary potentially incompatible with an older Linux.
+Because whoever introduced that insanity didn't bother to make a linker option to select the minimum GLIBC version when linking, the only option left is to build on the _oldest_ Linux which can still run a _recent enough gcc_ (good luck),  and check the symvers on the compiled binaries with `mgit check-glibc-symvers`.

 ### OSX

-Because running OSX in a VM is hard and painful and illegal, backwards compatibility is entirely in the hands of the `-mmacosx-version-min` option, which is actually a much better deal than with gcc/Linux (of course, for actually testing the binary you still need the hardware).
+Backwards compatibility on OSX is entirely in the hands of the `-mmacosx-version-min` option, which is actually a much better deal than with gcc/Linux (of course, for actually testing the binary you still need the hardware, because running OSX in a VM is hard and painful and illegal).

 ## The C++ situation